1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

-IRM authors/content owners, management, and IMD coordinators will receive a notice of intent to remove content prior to removal of the IRM/content.
+IRM authors/content owners, management, and IMD coordinators receive a notice of intent to remove content prior to removal of the IRM/content.

 Start Here